 Rebecca processes all new volunteer firefighters for SCFD.
-This process includes scheduling pre- employment physicals, completion of DOJ/FBI background checks, and testing for the use of self-contained breathing apparatus.
+This process includes scheduling pre-employment physicals, completion of DOJ/FBI background checks, and testing for the use of self-contained breathing apparatus.
 She works cooperatively with Shasta County Risk Management on injury reporting and the addition of new volunteer firefighters.
 Rebecca also processes all accounts payable for the SCFD volunteer stations.
 She also works with CAL FIRE and SCFD staff to coordinate the annual SCFD Volunteer Appreciation Dinner.

-Josh Williams, Personnel Specialist, CAL FIRE
+Josh Williams, Senior Personnel Specialist, CAL FIRE

-Josh Williams is responsible for processing documents relating to hiring, pay, and other benefits of CAL FIRE, Shasta-Trinity Unit's personnel.
-The total number of employees during the summer months supported by his efforts can total up to 307 personnel.
-This includes the CAL FIRE employees that are assigned to the Palo Cedro and Redding Station's Schedule A program.
+Josh is responsible for processing documents relating to hiring, pay, and other benefits of CAL FIRE, Shasta-Trinity Unit's personnel.
+During the summer months, the total number of employees supported by his efforts can total up to 307 personnel.
+This includes the CAL FIRE employees that are assigned to the Palo Cedro and Redding Stations' Schedule A program.
 Along with these duties, Josh works cooperatively with the Region and Sacramento CAL FIRE offices.